top of page

 — Andre Kassis, PhD Candidate, Computer Science

-In 2023 alone, global deepfake-related scams cost businesses an estimated $250 million, and North America experienced a 1740% increase in deepfake fraud incidents compared to the previous year.
+In 2023 alone, global deepfake-related scams cost businesses an estimated $250 million, and North America experienced 1740% increase in deepfake fraud incidents compared to the previous year.

 The problems don’t stop there.